WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 ![SearchBar Search TX](/SearchBarTXIDSearch.png "SearchBar Search TX")

 :::tip
-It will only show results of wallets which are open
+It will only show results of the wallets which are currently open.
 :::

 ### Can I export a list of transactions?